M0diis/M0-CoreCord/README.md

 ## Development
 Building is quite simple.

 Clone the repository or download the source code from releases.
 Make sure you have gradle installed and run `gradlew shadowjar` to build the jar.

-APIs used:

 JDA Pagination Utils
 - https://github.com/ygimenez/Pagination-Utils